-You had a virus type script file that was removed from your hard disk by your antivirus software.
-But, it may be on one or all of your flash drives.
+If you had a virus type script file that was removed from your hard disk by your antivirus software but are now seeing this message: "Cannot find script file C:\windows\system32\FaAntivirus.vbs" it may be on one or all of your flash drives.
 What you have is the registry entry that is attempting to start the file.
-I would first try a free program called CCleaner it will read through the registry and remove problem entries.
-It might be able to find the command and remove it.
-If that doesn't work, I would try Malwarebytes another free program.
+In this article, we will show you how to get rid of this virus permanently.

 Normally, when a virus infects a windows system, causing a drive launching problem, it automatically creates a file named autorun.inf in the root directory of each drive.

 This autorun.inf file is read-only, hidden, and a system file; the folder option is also disabled by the virus.
 This is done on purpose by the virus in order to protect itself. autorun.inf initiates all of the activities that the virus performs when you try to open any drive.

 You simply have to delete this file and restart your system to correct this problem.